rachelkuzmich/rachelkuzmich.github.io/_posts/2025-10-10-remote-sensing-in-forests.md

 ## Key Takeaways

-- Remote sensing can represent forests as complex dynamic systems across scales.
+- Remote sensing can represent forests as complex dynamic systems across scales
-- Combining remote sensing with field data helps link what we see, with why it happens, and what it means.
+- Combining remote sensing with field data helps link what we see, with why it happens, and what it means
-- These insights support better conservation, restoration, and forest management decisions.
+- These insights support better conservation, restoration, and forest management decisions

 Remote sensing can do so much more than let us see forests from above.
 Remote sensing can help us understand how forests grow, respond to change, and support the species that depend on them, and support decision making.